This manual covers the configuration and operation of Develocity. It is useful for administrators and maintainers of Develocity installations.

 -

-Configure signing/encryption options. (optional)
+Configure signing/encryption options.
+(Optional)

 If any signing or encryption is being used, use “Download service provider config” to obtain a configuration file that will need to provided your identity provider. -